 Most beneficial studies on glutamine supplementation have used a post-workout supplement routine.
 For example, a study on individuals performing a thirty-minute glycogen-depleting workout on the cycle ergometer showed positive effects using glutamine supplementation immediately post-exercise.
 (2) They were given a glutamine and carbohydrate mixture and had increased glycogen resynthesis compared to the placebo group.

 Another study on glutamine combined with protein and creatine in subjects performing a 12-week resistance training program increased the number of repetitions at 80% one-rep max to failure on the lat pull and bench press.
-(2
+(2) Do you know what is the best time to take creatine?

 Which Supplement Strategy Is Optimal?